o1-labs/o1js/README.md

 ## Community packages

-> A list of community-maintained packages is being collected.
+Here is a list of community-maintained packages.
 To include your package, see the [Contributing guidelines](./CONTRIBUTING.md#creating-high-quality-community-packages).

-- [snarkyjs-elgamal](https://github.com/Trivo25/snarkyjs-elgamal): A partially homomorphic encryption library for SnarkyJS based on Elgamal encryption. [npm](https://www.npmjs.com/package/snarkyjs-elgamal)
+- **snarkyjs-elgamal** A partially homomorphic encryption library for SnarkyJS based on Elgamal encryption: [GitHub](https://github.com/Trivo25/snarkyjs-elgamal) and [npm](https://www.npmjs.com/package/snarkyjs-elgamal)

 ## Contributing